Bloomberg890/SWD/README.md

-This is a Software Development Project using Django for Engineering Seat Allotment
+This is a SoftWare Development (SWD) Project using Django for Engineering Seat Allotment